mosip/documentation/docs/blog-publishing-an-app-appstore.md

-# Release an app to iOS AppStore
+# Releasing an app to Apple App Store

 In this post, you will be taken through the step-by-step process to release an app to iOS AppStore (content is updated as per process followed until 11 April'23).